Managing Employees Through Incentive Compensation

 When problems arise, flexibility in delivery time will help avoid just-in-time preparation while driving profitability.
 The ability to slot another job into production while problems are resolved will maximize yield and eliminate standing around a quiet machine.

 When work order hours are out of balance, obtain an adjustment if possible.
 Customer-approved change orders generate more hours against which to charge time, which can help you get closer to the 1-to-1 ratio.
-If there is no change order, flag each first occurrence for the Pricing department to factor in — and don’t make the same mistake next time.
+If there is no change order, flag each first occurrence for the Pricing department to factor in ? and don?t make the same mistake next time.

 The End Result